 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Meigetsu apples are available late fall through winter.
+Meigetsu apples are available in the late fall through the winter in Japan.

 The name Meigetsu means “beautiful moon” in Japanese.
-Like other rare specialty fruit, Meigetsu apples are given to colleagues, friends, and family as gifts in Japan and are a sign of friendship.
-The fruit is often beautifully wrapped in ornate boxes, and when given as gifts, the fruit is seen as candy rather than a source of nutrition.
+Like other rare specialty fruit, Meigetsu apples are traditionally given to colleagues, friends, and family as gifts in Japan and are a sign of friendship.
+The fruit is often beautifully wrapped in ornate boxes, and when given as gifts, the fruit is seen as candy-like treat or dessert rather than a source of nutrition.
 Some families even travel in the fall to local farms in Gunma to hand-pick pick the fruits directly off of the trees.
 Harvesting the rare variety provides families with valuable fruits that can be later wrapped and given as more personalized gifts.